semaphoreci/docs/docs/faq/migration-guide-for-semaphore-classic-users.md

 In this article, we'll dive into these elements individually and provide step-by-step instructions on how to migrate your projects from Semaphore Classic to Semaphore 2.0.

+### How to check out my code?

+In Semaphore Classic, your repository is automatically cloned into the job environment when the machine starts.
+However, in Semaphore 2, you have the option to use the [checkout][checkout] command to clone your repository.

+Using `checkout` provides more control over the process and allows you to choose between full or shallow cloning, depending on your needs.
+Shallow cloning can be useful for large repositories as it only retrieves the latest commit, reducing the time it takes to clone the repository.
+In addition, `checkout` can be used to pull in external dependencies or submodules needed for your job.
+Overall, the `checkout` command provides greater flexibility and customization options than the automatic cloning approach used in Semaphore Classic.

 ### How to select an agent for my job?

 In Semaphore Classic, you can select your platform from the Project Settings.